 Sure, New York City is an urban landscape with skyscrapers and big-city lights, but we’ve got plenty of parks, too — and I mean besides Central Park.
 In fact, some of the NYC parks on this list are fairly undiscovered by tourists.

-New York City is a massively urban landscape, with tons of lights and buildings, but not much greenery.
-It doesn’t take a lot for vegetation to be official, all around New York you will see small triangles of grass labeled as an official city park.
-New Yorkers take whatever nature we have very seriously, and as a result, hidden throughout the metropolis of the city are a number of wonderful park spaces.
+Here in New York, it doesn’t take a lot for vegetation to be official.
+All around NYC, you’ll see small triangles of grass labeled as an official city park.
+New Yorkers take whatever nature we have very seriously, and as a result, hidden throughout the metropolis are a number of wonderful park spaces.

 1. Prospect Park

 Designed by the same minds who crafted Central Park, Frederick Law Olmsted and Calvert Vaux, Prospect Park is Brooklyn‘s answer to the more famous of the two.